 What to do: There is no firm proposal on the table, so just stay alert and have your tax adviser's number on speed dial.

-as California and New York, where the deduction for state income tax is a significant benefit.
+That's especially true of those who claim high levels of mortgage interest tax deductions and those living in high-tax states such as California and New York, where the deduction for state income tax is a significant benefit.

 It may be small comfort, but things are so bad in housing that politicians may be especially reluctant to make matters worse by capping mortgage deductions.Williams of the Urban Institute said that concerns about home values and foreclosures would make it politically difficult to limit the mortgage interest deduction, even as part of an overall cap.
 "A lot of people are hanging on by their teeth," he said.

 A lot of people are hanging on by their teeth.

 The cliff to avoid: The expiration of some tax breaks is difficult to plan around.
 For example, estate taxes face one of the steepest parts of the cliff.
 The amount of assets exempt from taxes would plunge from about $5 million to $1 million, and the top rate would rise to 55 percent from 35 percent.
 A deal on estate taxes has support from both parties, but differences remain on specifics, according to the Tax Policy Center, collaboration between the Urban Institute and the Brookings Institution.
 Obama proposes setting the exclusion at $3.5 million, with a 35 percent tax rate on amounts above that.

 What to do: Those planning to leave more than $1 million to heirs may want to consult estate planners about bypass and insurance trusts.